rohanraj3818/bayesian-deep-learning/README.md

 # Bayesian
-A collection of projects using Bayesian statistics
+A collection of projects using Bayesian machine learning

 ## If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v: